miso-lims/miso-lims/docs/_posts/2017-12-07-admin-guide.md

 ---
 layout: page
-title: "Administrator's Guide"
+title: "Administrator's Manual"
 category: adm
 date: 2016-01-11 13:51:46
 order: 2
 ---

 This guide container instructions to facilitate day-to-day running MISO at your institution.
-See the [installation guides](installation-guide) if you need to set up your instance.
+See [Building and Deploying](installation-guide) if you need to set up your instance.

 # Adding Value-Type Data